Dental Career

 Know What You Want in an Employer

-It also helps to have prepared your own questions to ask in your dental job interview.
-You’ll obviously know what you have to offer a potential employer, but be clear in what you need from them.
-To find your dream job after dental school, you need to know what that dream is!
+It also helps to prepare your questions for your dental job interview.
+You’ll know what you have to offer a potential employer, but be clear about what you need from them.
+To find your dream job after dental school, you must know what that dream is!
 Sit with yourself and try to visualize your perfect working situation.
-Where would you want to live?
-What type of patients are you most excited to treat?
-What kind of hours are you willing to put in and how much compensation are you hoping to earn?

 Having a clear vision is the first step to finding your dream job.
 Write down some key points and be ready to find an employer who meets many of your criteria.
 And remember, you bring a lot to the table!
-You will be a fresh, energetic member of the team with the latest knowledge of the best techniques and protocols.
+You will be a fresh, energetic team member with the latest knowledge of the best techniques and protocols.
 You deserve to find your dream dental job straight out of school!

 Tiffany Green